Small-scale structure in vector dark matter

 The identity of particles/fields that make up dark matter remains uncertain.
 Observational evidence \cite{Planck:2018vyg} suggests that dark matter is very weakly interacting with the Standard model, is non-relativistic in the contemporary universe, and has clumped efficiently under the influence of gravity (for a historical overview, see \cite{Bertone:2016nfn}).
 However, the mass and spin of the fundamental quanta of dark matter are not known.
 The mass of the fundamental particles making up dark matter can range from $\sim 10^{-21}\rm eV$ \cite{Irsic:2017yje} to $\sim \mpl$.
 The bounds are softened further if dark matter is multi-component, or composite \cite{Jacobs:2014yca}.
 We have no robust constraints on the spin of the particles/fields that make up dark matter either.

 When dark matter is light, $m\ll 10\,\textrm{eV}$, and bosonic, the typical occupation number of the field and the overlap of the particle de Broglie wavelengths is high enough in astrophysical and cosmological settings that a classical wave description becomes appropriate (as opposed to discrete point-like particle as in CDM)\cite{Hui:2021tkt}.
 This ``wave dark matter" results in novel phenomenon resulting from coherence and interference of the effective classical field, common to all wave dynamics.
 If the mass of the underlying boson is sufficiently small, these wave effects can manifest themselves on macroscopic and even astrophysical scales.
 Significant effort has been devoted in recent years to study such wave phenomenon, including suppression of structure on small scales \cite{Matos:2000ss,Hu:2000ke}, solitons \cite{Schive:2014dra, Amin:2019ums,Arvanitaki:2019rax}, interference patterns \cite{Schive:2014dra}, turbulence \cite{Mocz:2017wlg}, vortices \cite{Hui:2020hbq}, superradiance \cite{Brito:2015oca} etc. in the context of spin-0 dark matter (scalar dark matter or SDM) in the nonrelativistic limit.
 See \cite{Marsh:2015wka,Hui:2021tkt,Niemeyer:2019aqm,Ferreira:2020fam} for reviews and references therein.
-This is natural since the well-motivated QCD axion, as well as ultralight axions motivated by the String Axiverse \cite{Arvanitaki:2009fg,Cicoli:2021gss} construction, generically predict the existence of such light, weakly interacting scalars.
+The String Axiverse \cite{Arvanitaki:2009fg,Cicoli:2021gss} as well as the QCD axion and axion-like particles \cite{Wilczek:1977pj,Peccei:1977hh,Preskill:1982cy,Abbott:1982af,Dine:1982ah,Ringwald:2014vqa} provide natural candidates for light, weakly interacting scalars with the above phenomenology.